Running up Vless+WS+TLS+CDN server with Singbox core

 };

-The address in the above picture is the Cloudflare IP retrieved through scanning.
-The project you created in Worker Cloudflare will be SNI and Host. blocking this domain is costly for the Country Operation Internet and rarely done.
+The address shown above is a Cloudflare IP found via scanning.
+The Worker project you created on Cloudflare uses this IP as SNI and Host.
+Blocking this domain is expensive for national Internet operations and is rarely implemented.

 There was another way that is no longer useful with this method.
-It uses nginx and you create a blog page so that if the GFW system makes a request to the domain, the blog will run and the domain will act like a normal website.
+It uses nginx, and you create a blog page so that if the GFW system makes a request to the domain, the blog runs and the domain behaves like a normal website.
 If you are interested, see here.
-There are two other methods without having a VPS or server, and Cloudflare itself becomes a VPS. here and here (use Google translate) But the problem is that every time the output IP is changed and one of the IPs is Cloudflare and it doesn’t work for trading in Binance.
+There are two other methods that don’t require a VPS or server, and Cloudflare itself can serve as a VPS.
+Here and here (use Google Translate).
+But the problem is that whenever the output IP is changed, and one of the IPs is Cloudflare, it doesn’t work for trading on Binance.

 Resources: